 De Curbespine’s holding passed on to the Maminot, also Mamignot, family and by inheritance became part of the Barony of Maminot.
-This in turn passed in the late 1100′s to the Barony of de Say, or Saye, on the marriage of Alice, or Lettice, the heiress to the Maminot estates, to Geoffrey de Say.
-By 1484 Essewelle had become the manors of Fredeuyle and Beauchamp’.
+This in turn passed in the late 1100′s to the Barony of Say, or Saye, on the marriage of Alice, or Lettice, the heiress to the Maminot estates, to Geoffrey de Say.
+As part of the Dover Castleward Barony of Say the knight’s fee of Essewelle was subsequently divided into what were to become known as the manors of Esole and Fredville.

 “Ansfrid holds Soles from the Bishop.
 It answers for one sulung.
 Land for…in lordship 2 ploughs, 8 villagers with 1/2 plough.
 Value before 1066, 100 shillings(£.5.00) ; later 20 shillings(£.1.00) ; now £.6.
 Aelmer held it from King Edward.”